sharetribe/flex-docs/src/docs/operator-guides/how-to-use-microcopy-editor/index.md

 Using the search functionality in the Microcopy editor is the easiest way to find the copy-texts that need changing.
-Press “CMD+F” on a Mac or “Ctrl+F” on a Windows computer to search for specific phrases from your marketplace in the translation file you are editing in the Microcopy editor.
+Press “CMD+F” on a Mac or “Ctrl+F” on a Windows computer to search for specific phrases from your marketplace in the microcopy file you are editing in the Microcopy editor.

 <video>